By Last Updated: June 11th, 2026

 How do I scatter ashes if I’ve had them at home for more than a year?

-You can still scatter the ashes at any time.
+You can scatter the ashes at any time.
 You’ll need a valid disposition permit for the chosen scattering method and location.
-Contact the funeral provider who handled the cremation—they can issue a new permit, and at Opal Cremation, we do this at no additional cost.
+Contact the funeral provider who handled the cremation—they can issue a new permit.
+At Opal Cremation, we do this at no additional cost.

 Share This Article